 Whether you are tweaking virtual instruments or effect parameters, you’ll never run out of knobs to assign.

-The touch strips are one of the only things about the MiniLab Mk2 that we don’t like.
+The touch strips are one of the only things about the MiniLab Mk2 that I don’t like.
 Many users might love them and even prefer them over pitch bend and modulation wheels.
-In our opinion, we’d rather see wheels or a joystick.
+In my opinion, I’d rather see wheels or a joystick.

 Velocity sensitive pads